pragmint/open-practices/practices/automate-deployment-scripts.md

 * *Is this step idempotent?* If the deployment script fails, it may need to run this step again.
 * *How can manual intervention be removed?* Not every step will be automated in the same way.
 Explore options to limit the human intervention needed to deploy.
-* *Can Inter-application Dependencies Be Reduced?* Having the deployment script depend on other applications to be deployed in a certain order introduces complexity and fragility into the process.
+* *Can inter-application dependencies be reduced?* Having the deployment script depend on other applications to be deployed in a certain order introduces complexity and fragility into the process.

 ### Host a Roundtable Discussion